History of Nairn: First War of Scottish Independence

 In 1297 Sir Andrew Moray raised a small army at Avoch Castle north of Inverness to fight against Edward I and his occupation of Scotland.
 He appealed to those of Nairn who had first appealed to Edward I to redeem their character.
 The Royal Castles of Forres, Elgin and Nairn were assaulted as were residences of those who held offices of governance.
-The English Sheriff of Aberdeen, Sir Henry de Latham, was ordered on 11 June 1297 to deal with rebels in the north-east and an army was dispatched to Moray on July 1297.
+The English Sheriff of Aberdeen, Sir Henry de Latham, was ordered on 11 June 1297 to deal with rebels in the north-east and an army was dispatched to Moray in July 1297.
 Passing through Nairn, the Sir Andrew Moray met the army of Sir Henry de Latham at Enzie twenty miles east of Nairn with no clear victor.
 Both sides retreated.
 By late summer Edward held no control over Nairn or its castle or any castle north of the River Forth other than Dundee.

 Sir Andrew de Rathe of Nairn continued to act as envoy for Edward I during this time convincing Edward I to dispatch an army of 40,000 troops.
 Sir Andrew Moray and his army, some of whom were men from Nairn, joined William Wallace in his march south defeating the English army at the Battle of Stirling Bridge and it is believed Moray was injured at Stirling Bridge and died of his injuries in November 1297.

 14th Century

 Rise of Robert the Bruce

 In 1303 Edward I brought nearly his full army largely unopposed with many counties burned and residents murdered along this route.
-By the 10th of September reaching Elgin east of Nairn moving then to Kinloss on the 13th and Lochindorb (Loch nan Doirb) 18 miles south of Nairn.
+By 10 September reaching Elgin east of Nairn moving then to Kinloss on the 13th and Lochindorb (Loch nan Doirb) 18 miles south of Nairn.
 During his stay in Lochindorb Castle Nairn was requisitioned supplies (26 cattle, 26 sheep and 40 pigs) to feed this extensive army.
 Nairn Castle once again came under possession of English troops at this time.